 After I accepted ZJC’s offer for the position, the Principal called me.
-She shared that the school leaders were all stirred during my interview, and felt that God had answered her prayers to send an experienced PW HOD to ZJC.
+She shared that the school leaders were all stirred during my interview, and felt that God had answered her prayers to send an experienced Project Work HOD to ZJC.
 She cemented my assurance that God knows me so well, how I can continue to use the gifts that He blessed me with, and how He loves me so much to give me what I need when I least thought that He would.

 “A man’s heart plans his way, But the LORD directs his steps.”Proverbs 16:9

 I was very moved as I read Mervyn’s testimony.
 My experiences paralleled with his in several ways, and I could certainly identify with him as he wrestles with overwork, burnout, transition, and all the uncertainties and fears as we enter a new place of work.

 His discernment process was very insightful too.
 There was a deep sense of self-awareness, particularly in acknowledging where our limitations and ‘blind spots’ are.
 While actively exploring different options, applying for interviews, and conversing with people in the fields he was interested in, Mervyn maintained his consistent disciplines of prayer and fasting and meditating on the Word of God.
 It was in this willingness to obey God wherever He takes him that Mervyn saw clearly the calling God has for him.

 As I said in the beginning, everyone’s discernment process is different.
 How is it like for you as you seek the Lord’s calling in your life?
 Are you stuck at any point?
 Feel free to share your experience in a comment below!

 This is an Interview post on EmbraceOurCalling.com.
 Check out the other interviews and be inspired by how they serve God with their vocation, their ministry, their relationships, and their time!